WNS (NYSE:WNS) Announces Earnings Results, Beats Expectations By $0.08 EPS

-WNS (NYSE:WNS) announced its quarterly earnings results on Wednesday.
-The business services provider reported $0.76 earnings per share for the quarter, topping analysts’ consensus estimates of $0.68 by $0.08, MarketWatch Earnings reports.
+WNS (NYSE:WNS) posted its earnings results on Wednesday.
+The business services provider reported $0.76 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.68 by $0.08, MarketWatch Earnings reports.
 WNS had a return on equity of 16.86% and a net margin of 11.23%.
-The company had revenue of $236.20 million during the quarter, compared to analysts’ expectations of $229.29 million.
-During the same quarter in the previous year, the firm earned $0.50 earnings per share.
-The business’s quarterly revenue was up 17.3% compared to the same quarter last year.
+The business had revenue of $236.20 million during the quarter, compared to analysts’ expectations of $229.29 million.
+During the same period in the prior year, the business earned $0.50 EPS.
+WNS’s revenue for the quarter was up 17.3% compared to the same quarter last year.

-A number of institutional investors have recently bought and sold shares of WNS.
-WCM Investment Management LLC increased its holdings in WNS by 30.2% during the 1st quarter.
-WCM Investment Management LLC now owns 1,512,319 shares of the business services provider’s stock worth $109,552,000 after acquiring an additional 350,756 shares during the period.
-Schroder Investment Management Group grew its holdings in shares of WNS by 27.4% during the 1st quarter.
-Schroder Investment Management Group now owns 1,175,315 shares of the business services provider’s stock valued at $85,140,000 after purchasing an additional 252,930 shares during the last quarter.
-Man Group plc grew its holdings in shares of WNS by 85.5% during the 1st quarter.
-Man Group plc now owns 396,029 shares of the business services provider’s stock valued at $28,688,000 after purchasing an additional 182,538 shares during the last quarter.
-SG Capital Management LLC purchased a new stake in WNS during the 4th quarter valued at $9,131,000.
-Finally, Loomis Sayles & Co.
-L P boosted its position in WNS by 13.1% during the 1st quarter.
-Loomis Sayles & Co.
-L P now owns 895,220 shares of the business services provider’s stock valued at $64,849,000 after buying an additional 103,506 shares during the period.
+A number of hedge funds have recently bought and sold shares of the business.
+Duality Advisers LP increased its position in WNS by 3.0% during the 1st quarter.
+Duality Advisers LP now owns 13,423 shares of the business services provider’s stock worth $972,000 after buying an additional 394 shares during the period.
+Marietta Investment Partners LLC increased its position in WNS by 6.4% during the 1st quarter.
+Marietta Investment Partners LLC now owns 8,298 shares of the business services provider’s stock worth $601,000 after buying an additional 496 shares during the period.
+Royce & Associates LP increased its position in shares of WNS by 3.4% in the first quarter.
+Royce & Associates LP now owns 15,200 shares of the business services provider’s stock worth $1,101,000 after purchasing an additional 500 shares during the period.
+Citigroup Inc. increased its position in shares of WNS by 6.5% in the fourth quarter.
+Citigroup Inc. now owns 8,284 shares of the business services provider’s stock worth $596,000 after purchasing an additional 505 shares during the period.
+Finally, JPMorgan Chase & Co. increased its position in shares of WNS by 51.0% in the first quarter.
+JPMorgan Chase & Co. now owns 1,641 shares of the business services provider’s stock worth $119,000 after purchasing an additional 554 shares during the period.

 WNS (Holdings) Limited, a business process management (BPM) company, provides data, voice, analytical, and business transformation services worldwide.
 The company operates through two segments, WNS Global BPM and WNS Auto Claims BPM.
 It offers industry-specific services to clients primarily in insurance; diversified businesses, including manufacturing, retail, consumer packaged goods, media and entertainment, and telecom; travel and leisure; healthcare; utilities; shipping and logistics; consulting and professional services; and banking and financial services.